Otto Planetta

-Otto Planetta (2 August 1899 – 31 July 1934) was an Austrian National Socialist who assassinated the Chancellor of Austria, Engelbert Dollfuß, in 1934.
+Otto Planetta (2 August 1899 – 31 July 1934) was an Austrian National Socialist who assassinated the Chancellor of Austria, Engelbert Dollfuss, during the July Putsch in 1934.

 Biography

-Planetta was born into a Catholic family in Wischau, Austria-Hungary (now Vyskov, Czech Republic) in 1899.
+Planetta was born into a Catholic family in Vyškov, Austria-Hungary (now the Czech Republic) in 1899.
 In 1916 he volunteered for military service in the Austro-Hungarian Army.
 After the collapse of Austria-Hungary in 1918 at the end of World War I, he joined the Volkswehr, then the Gendarmerie as well as the Bundesheer, the successor of the Volkswehr after 1920.
 His last military rank was that of staff sergeant.
 By trade he was a retail salesman.
 At the time of his death he was married but had no children and lived on Laxenburger Street in Favoriten, the 10th district of Vienna.

-In 1930 he joined the Nazi Party (member number 300,772) and, together with Fridolin Glass and Franz Holzweber founded the "German Soldiers' Association for the Registration of National Socialists in the Austrian Armed Forces".
-In 1933, while he was unemployed, he played a leading role in the formation of SS Standarte 89 (later SS-Standarte 89 "Holzweber"), which was created under the direct orders of Adolf Hitler to be a group of shock troops designed to create chaos on the streets of Austria.
+In 1930, Planetta joined the Nazi Party (member number 300,772) and, together with Fridolin Glass and Franz Holzweber, founded the "German Soldiers' League for the Registration of National Socialists in the Austrian Federal Army".
+In 1933, after being discharged from the Bundesheer for being a Nazi sympathizer, Planetta played a leading role in the formation of SS Standarte 89 (later SS-Standarte 89 "Holzweber"), which was created under the direct orders of Adolf Hitler to be a group of shock troops designed to create chaos on the streets of Austria.

-On July 25, 1934, at the beginning of the July Putsch, a failed coup attempt by Austrian Nazis, Planetta fired one of two fatal shots at Austrian Chancellor Engelbert Dollfuß.
-On July 31, a military tribunal sentenced him and his accomplice, Franz Holzweber, to death for murder and high treason.
-The two were hanged by the executioner Johann Lang in the Vienna Regional Court on July 31.
-On the court's instructions, Planetta was the second to be hanged.
-His last words were "Heil Hitler."
-Their bodies were not handed over to the relatives but instead cremated in the Simmering crematorium.
-Planetta's ashes were later buried in the Dornbach Cemetery (Group 13, Row 3, No. 33).